brandiqa/single-page-application/README.md

 # Single Page Application Demo

+## Introduction

-This is a demo project for beginners showing them how to build a Single Page Application without using a popular framework such as React, Angular, Vue, Ember or Backbone.js.
+This is a demo project for beginners showing them how to build a Single Page Application without using a popular framework such as React, Angular, Vue.js, Ember or Backbone.js.

 The main libraries used here are: